-"The escalating inflation had a significant impact on the prices of food, particularly of fish, causing their prices to rise by more than 10% from 2021 to 2022.
+"The escalating inflation had a significant impact on the prices of food, particularly of fish, causing their prices to rise by more than 10% from 2021 to 2023.
 As most of the EU supply of fish comes from imports, this growth was aligned with the increased prices of imported products.
-Inflation resulted in a significant decrease in at-home fish consumption, which saw volume drop nearly 17% in the highest consuming EU countries from 2021 to 2022, according to Europanel/Kantar/GfK data.
+Inflation resulted in a significant decrease in at-home fish consumption, which saw volume drop nearly 17% in the highest consuming EU countries from 2021 to 2023, according to Europanel/Kantar/GfK data.
 Further, this may have led to substitution effects, with EU consumers opting for cheaper animal protein products and reduced portion size and cutting back on the frequency of purchasing meat and fish."
 1

-An important characteristic of the European market is its trade balance in terms of seafood.
 The EU consumes twice the amount of seafood that it produces, it thus relies heavily on imports for its regional consumption.
 Salmon, cod, tuna, Alaska pollock, fishmeal and shrimps are the most imported products.
 EU seafood imports from 3rd countries in 2022 reached EUR 32 billion (a 23% increase in value).
 As the value of imports grew more than the value of exports, the EU trade deficit was 25% (EUR 4,73 billion) higher in 2022 than in 2021.